Esubaalew/esubaalew.github.io/docs/blog/my-first-view-on-funcscript-cli.md

 ---

+> Want to read this in another format?
+[Read on CS](/cs/my-first-view-on-funcscript-cli)

+---

 <sup>1</sup> A read–eval–print loop (REPL), also termed an interactive toplevel or language shell, is a simple interactive computer programming environment that takes single user inputs, executes them, and returns the result to the user.
 [Read–eval–print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)

 <sup>2</sup> run is a universal multi-language runner and smart REPL written in Rust. [run](https://run.esubalew.dev/)